 Children's services regulated under state law

-Information about early childhood services that are regulated under the Victorian Children's Services Act 1996, rather than the National Quality Framework.
+Information about early childhood services regulated under the Victorian Children's Services Act 1996, rather than the National Quality Framework.

 Children’s services offer care to children on a non-regular, or ad hoc basis.
 They include: